 There are a number of domain name registrars to choose from, and you can even get free domain name registration for 1 year included in certain web hosting packages.

 Once you’ve gotten a domain name, you’re ready to purchase a hosting plan for your site.
-There are numerous types of hosting services available, but shared hosting will be fine in the beginning.
-It is the least expensive, and will be more than enough for a site that is brand new.
+There are numerous types of hosting services available, but a starter hosting package will be fine in the beginning.
+It shouldn’t be too expensive, and will be more than enough for a site that is brand new.
 You can always upgrade your hosting plan when your site traffic grows.

 Web hosting is super important, and you want to stay away from certain hosts – do yourself a favor and avoid all of the ones owned by EIG, which are listed here.
-If you choose a crappy web host, it can make your site slow and ruin its performance, both of which will surely annoy your visitors.
+If you choose a crappy web host, it can make your site slow and totally ruin its performance, both of which will surely annoy your visitors.

-I don’t know about you, but I’m pretty impatient when it comes to waiting for a site to load.
-If it’s not quick, I tend to leave.
+I don’t know about you, but most people are impatient when it comes to waiting for a site to load.
+If it’s not quick, they will simply leave.
 Having a slow site is so unbelievably unprofessional, and it makes a terrible first impression.

 Click the WordPress Installer in the WordPress Tools area of cPanel.
 You will be guided through the setup.